WesternCaspianUniversity/InfoCHEM/README.md

 Simple Firewall Solition for iptables on linux

-This Program writed on Python Programming Language and some Pythons Libraries.
+This Program writed on Python Programming Language and some Python's Libraries.